 Dim h As Char = Chr(i) ' Convert ascii integer to char.

+Program details.
 You can see that the ASCII representation for "x" is equal to 120.
 Then, the character representation (Chr) of 120 is equal to "x".

-Tip: The Asc and Chr functions are not available in the C# language.
+Warning The Asc and Chr functions are not available in the C# language.
 They are only useful in VB.NET programs.

+Summary.
 Here, we showed how you can use Asc and Chr to manipulate ASCII integers for characters in the VB.NET language.
 In some algorithms, the Integer representation of a Char is more useful.